-Birth control is in the news this week in a BIG way!
+Birth control is in the news these days in a BIG way!

 FINALLY!!!
 Confirmation (and vindication) for soooo many millions of women who have suffered birth control-induced mood problems and depression (myself included).

 Study links hormonal birth control with depression

 This isn’t some flimsy study either – it included ONE MILLION Danish women between the ages of 15-34 and was done over the course of 13 years.

 The researchers found that women taking the combined birth control pill, (estrogen and progesterone), were 23% more likely to be diagnosed with depression and those using the progestin-only pill (also known as the mini pill) were 34% more likely.

 This is because progesterone is a great calming/relaxing hormone when released by your body, but when there is too much, it totally messes with your mood.

 Teenagers on the pill are most at risk of suffering from depression